Sprouts in the refrigerator gives you several advantages. All you have to do is use the cold right and take a few precautions for the plants.

 - The right temperature.

 If you respect those 3 rules, your sprouts will thirve while you store them in the refrigerator to prolong their freshness.

 SPROUTS IN LOW TEMPERATURES

-Sprouts in the fridge should still be rinsed once a day.
-Remember to let the water run entirely off after each rinse.
-There should be no standing water at the bottom of the container.
+Just remember to let the water run entirely off after each rinse.
+There should be no still water at the bottom of the container.
 Why not?
 Because your sprouts still need fresh oxygen, and they cannot get that if they are soaked in still water.